Unit Trust Deed kit

 A unit trust structure provides several advantages for investors in commercial real estate, including:

-1. Pooling of Funds: It allows investors to collectively pool their funds to purchase commercial real estate that would be otherwise too expensive for an individual to acquire alone.
+1. Pooling of Funds: It allows investors to pool their funds to purchase commercial real estate that would otherwise be too expensive for an individual to acquire.

-2. Income Distribution: It distributes pre-tax income to beneficiaries, where the income is then taxed according to the beneficiary’s personal income tax rate.
+2. Income Distribution: It distributes pre-tax income to beneficiaries, who then pay tax at their personal income tax rate.

 3. Tax Minimisation: It helps in avoiding significant tax implications typically associated with direct property ownership.

-4. Cost Sharing: It facilitates the splitting of large expenses involved in commercial property ownership among all investors.
+4. Cost Sharing: It facilitates splitting significant expenses associated with commercial property ownership among all investors.

-5. Regulatory Advantages: It is subject to a lower level of financial regulation, which can be beneficial.
+5. Regulatory Advantages: It is subject to less stringent financial regulation, which can be beneficial.
 For example, some investors use a Self-Managed Super Fund to invest in commercial real estate trusts.

 6. Professional Management: Investors benefit from having a professional property management team that manages the investment from due diligence and acquisition to divestment.